Deputy Fire Chief

-When people call 911 and have an emergency they expect help immediately.
+When people call 911and have an emergency they expect help immediately.
 We respond to medical calls, water leaks, flooding, odors, alarms, fallen trees, aircraft crashes, motor vehicle accidents and people trapped under ground, above ground, and just about anywhere in between.
-This past year, 2011, our 9-1-1 center answered 45,035 calls.
-This resulted in 4362 fire and service responses and an additional 5,170“first responder” medical responses.
+This past year, 2012, our 9-1-1 center answered over 43,664calls.
+This resulted in 4084fire and service responses and an additional 5,170“first responder” medical responses.
 Of special note is the very high rate of cell phone calls to our Public Safety Answering Point or 9-1-1.
 Last year the percentage of calls originating from a cell phone was 45%.
 The landline phones are rapidly disappearing.

-Another major component of the department is the Volunteer Division.
+Amajor component of the department is the Volunteer Division.
 These men and women serve the community of Danbury in various capacities as members of twelve volunteer companies.
-They serve as Firefighters, Fire Police and apparatus engineers.
-These volunteers undergo similar training as the career members and trained for 6,240 hours this year.
-They are an integral part of the Department.
+They serve as Firefighters, Fire Police and Apparatus Engineers.
+These136 membersundergo similar training as the career members and trained for 6,240 hours this year.
+They are an integral and vital part of the Department.
 As volunteers, they give freely of their time to protect our citizens.

-We have been successful in getting many of our staff into the National Fire Academy in Emmitsburg Maryland.
-These members have received training in fire service statistics and analysis, Fire Marshal programs and other subjects.
+We have again been successful in getting many of our staff into the National Fire Academy in Emmitsburg, Maryland.
+These members have received training in command and control, fire service statistics and analysis, arson investigation, Fire Marshal programs and other subjects.
 These prove very beneficial and the costs for the training, transportation and housing are borne by FEMA.
 Our total training for the career department is over 13,182 hours of training.

-Our local efforts, supported by the City and coupled with those of the Department of Emergency Management Homeland Security (DEMHS) Region 5 HMRT have significantly increased the preparedness level of the department and the region.
-As one of three battalions (Waterbury, Torrington and Danbury) of the regional response team, Danbury personnel will be called to respond and be utilized throughout the western Connecticut Region 5 responding to Hazardous Material spills.
+Our local efforts, supported by the City and coupled with those of the Department of Emergency Management Homeland Security (DEMHS) Region 5 Hazardous Material Response Team (HMRT)continue to increase the preparedness level of the Department and the region.
+As one of three battalions (Waterbury, Torrington and Danbury) of the HMRT, Danbury personnel have been called to respond and be utilized throughout Region 5 responding to Hazardous Material spills.

 Community Risk Reduction:

 This office is also responsible for the enforcement of many sections found in Chapter 541 of the Connecticut General Statutes, as well as numerous codes promulgated under the provision of these statutes.
-In the last year there were over 7083 code enforcement inspections completed by the Fire Marshal’s Office.
-They also investigated over 249 citizen complaints and 158 fires, explosions and emergency responses.
+In the last year there were over 6,600code enforcement inspections completed by the Fire Marshal’s Office.
+They also investigated over 200citizen complaints and 125fires, explosions and emergency responses.